MicrosoftDocs/machine-learning-server-docs/microsoft-r/scaler-hadoop-getting-started.md

 	myHadoopNoWaitCluster <- RxHadoopMR(myHadoopCluster, wait = FALSE)
 	rxSetComputeContext(myHadoopNoWaitCluster)

-Once you have set your compute context to non-waiting, distributed **RevoScaleR** functions return relatively quickly with a *jobInfo* object, which you can use to track the progress of your job, and, when the job is complete, obtain the results of the job.
+After you have set your compute context to non-waiting, distributed **RevoScaleR** functions return relatively quickly with a *jobInfo* object, which you can use to track the progress of your job, and, when the job is complete, obtain the results of the job.
 For example, we can re-run our linear model in the non-waiting case as follows:

 	job1 <- rxLinMod(ArrDelay ~ DayOfWeek, data = airDS)
 	rxGetJobStatus(job1)